Magnus8513/ioBroker.tibber/README.md

 Upon first run the adapter currently is preconfigured with the demo token.
 To access your personal data, please add your tibber token to the config.

+implemented functionality:
-I will start with pulling the price date for the next two days to allow usage as a source for appliances to pick grid friendly times to run.
+* pulls price date for the next two days to allow usage as a source for appliances to pick grid friendly times to run.
+* offers "calculation function" that returns the best start for an appliance to run for a given time and max end time.
+  * usage instructions:
+    1. populate the following fields in the calculation channel
+       a.
+Duration : hours as integer that the appliance will run),
+       b.
+LastEnd : DateTime as ISO String by when appliance needs to finish latest
+    2. set "GetBestTime" to true
+    3. Read return from fields:
+       a.
+Feedback: list of best hours or Error Message
+       b.
+BestStart: DateTime for optimal Start
+       c.
+CronString: cronstring to schedule start of appliance at BestStart

+planned functionality:
+* get actual consumption values
+* calculate money saved/spend by hourly vs. monthly contracting
+* your ideas -> leave me an issue here or join the discussion in the forum (see link above)

 ## Changelog
 <!--
     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+* (Magnus8513) v0.2.0-beta feature update release
+  * added calculations logic
+  * code optimizations

-* (Magnus8513) v0.1.0-beta.1 first (beta) release
+* (Magnus8513) v0.1.0-beta first (beta) release
   * added currency key
   * aligned version tag for beta testing